emcparland/dmspOTUs/mmetsp18s/README.md

 ## 4. Process results
 Filter results and only keep OTUs placed with posterior probability of 90% and likelihood < -10,000
 - assign_lineage.sh (a shell script to add the lineages of MMETSP strains)
-- mmetspkey.txt (used by the shell script for reference)
+- mmetsp_all_lineages.csv (reference for taoxnomy of MMETSP strains used in shell script)
+- mmetspkey.txt (used to assign any associated DMSP synthesis genes to each MMETSP strain in query file)

 ```
 awk -F, '$6>=0.9 && $7<=-10000' query.align.wkey.csv > query.align.wkey.filt.csv